Sarah's practice involves regulatory and criminal law matters.

 Sarah is on the Victoria Legal Aid Preferred Trial Counsel List and has been granted an Indictable Crime Certificate.

 Sarah is an accredited advocacy coach and teaches advocacy to members of the profession and at the Victorian Bar Readers Course.
-She has also taught advocacy on a number of occasions at the Legal Training Institute, Papua New Guinea, at a program facilitated by the Victorian Bar and the Australian Government.
+She has also taught advocacy on a number of occasions at the Legal Training Institute, Papua New Guinea, as part of a program facilitated by the Victorian Bar and AusAid.

 Prior to signing the Bar Roll Sarah was Associate to the Honourable Justice Curtain in the Supreme Court of Victoria.

-Some of the more signficant cases Sarah has appeared in include:
+Some of the more signficant cases that Sarah has acted in include:

 To get in touch with Sarah Keating | or for more information please contact the Clerk on: +61 3 9225 7222 or firstname.lastname@example.org